 Got it, thanks!

-I have this very same issue.
+Can I please have a list of IPs for ewr I have this very same issue.
 The service I am using MUST have have a list of IPs and the ones in the app overview don’t work.

-@churcho all the same caveats apply, here are ranges we use in ewr
+@churcho all the same caveats apply, here are ranges we use in ewr:

 139.178.64.0/24